kieranjmartin/viewenhance/README.md

 Please note that this is a work in progress, so any bugs spotted please let me know!

-## Using the tool
+## Getting started

 To enable this tool, you will need to install the library.
-You can do this using devtools.
-Install this package if you haven't already, then use
+You can do this using devtools, as follows:

     library(devtools)
     install_github("martik32/viewenhance", host = "github.roche.com/api/v3")

+Then, load the library:

     library(viewenhance)

-This will add an "add in" to the add in menu called "Enchanced View".
-You can either select this or run viewenhance:::viewenhanceAddin() in your console.
+This will add an "add in" to the `Addins` menu (top of RStudio) called "Enchanced View".
+You can either select this or run `viewenhance:::viewenhanceAddin()` in your console.

-You can also use viewenhance:::viewenhanceAddin(data_frame) or viewenhance:::viewenhanceAddin(list) with either a data frame or a list of data frames, and the app will use those as inputs instead.
+You can also use `viewenhance:::viewenhanceAddin(data_frame)` or `viewenhance:::viewenhanceAddin(list)` with either a data frame or a list of data frames, and the app will use those as inputs instead.

 Note that this function will error if there are no data frames/matrices in your global environment.
 For an example, run the following code